Despite spending less than 2 weeks here, I really loved El Salvador!

 You can do an organised tour here to save hassle.

-This is a pre-columbian archaeological site that’s worth a visit and therefore on the list of top things to do in El Salvador.
+San Andrés is a pre-columbian archaeological site that’s really worth the visit, and therefore easily makes our list of top things to do in El Salvador.

 Or, you could rent a driver for the day to take you there amongst other sights in the area.

-These are proper beautiful hot springs, all well organised, and I REGRET NOT KNOWING ABOUT THEM!
+These are beautiful hot springs, all well organized, and I REGRET NOT KNOWING ABOUT THEM!

-I wish i had of went, but even when I did my initial research, this wasn’t on the list of things to do in El Salvador, so if you go to El Salvador, please go and tell me what you think!
+I wish I had gone, but even when I did my initial research, this wasn’t on the list of things to do in El Salvador, so if you go to El Salvador, please go and tell me what you think!

-It’s truly an undiscovered place that’s slowly but surely rising in popularity, so if you can, visit before it becomes overly backpackery (Not a word but I like it haha), and so you have it all to yourself (and whilst there are no drone laws!!)
+It’s truly an undiscovered country that’s slowly but surely rising in popularity, so if you can, visit before it becomes overly backpackery (not a word but I like it haha), and so you have it all to yourself (and whilst there are no drone laws!!)

 On that note, be sure to check out our guide on the best travel drones.